Transperineal prostate biopsy avoids the rectal needle path and can reduce serious infection risk.

 Evaluation before treatment

-The plan should specify targeted samples, systematic samples, anesthesia, antibiotics if used, and blood-thinner management.
+The plan should specify targeted samples, systematic samples, anesthesia, whether antibiotics are needed for this patient and protocol, and blood-thinner management.

 A negative biopsy still needs follow-up if PSA or MRI concern persists.